Leviathan and the Air-Pump: Reception

+Bruno Latour, in We Have Never Been Modern, critiques the book for its insufficient recognition of the fact that just as politics informs notions of the natural world, so too does the natural world influence politics.

 Noel Malcolm and Cornelis Leijenhorst deny the political background of the Hobbes-Boyle controversy.
 They argue that Hobbes’ rejection of the void has no political agenda and has nothing to do with his attack on incorporeal substances, as Shapin and Schaffer claim.
 Both Malcolm and Leijenhorst call attention to the remarkable fact that Hobbes was already attacking incorporeal substances when he was a vacuist, and long before he became a plenist.

 Frank Horstmann, in Leviathan und die Erpumper.
 Erinnerungen an Thomas Hobbes in der Luftpumpe, has criticized Shapin and Schaffer's use of the historical evidence.
 He argues that Shapin and Schaffer have a lot of important facts wrong.
 Before May 1648, for example, Hobbes preferred vacuist interpretations of experimental pneumatics and strictly rejected plenist interpretations as not imaginable; but Shapin and Schaffer turn the vacuist into a plenist by ignoring all the vacuist interpretations and by producing a very faulty translation as a putative proof for a plenist interpretation.
 Horstmann argues that there are many similar errors and wrong quotations in Leviathan and the Air-Pump and suggests that the chapters dealing with Hobbes are constructed on heavy and sometimes systematic misrepresentations of the historical record.

 In the introduction of the 2011 second edition of their book, the authors reflect on the initial reception of the first edition (mild, according to them) before it became considered a classic later on.
 They also point to the diverse and mixed reviews at the time.